MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 In addition to the issues documented above, DPM 2022 UR2 has the following issues:

-### DPM 2022 UR1 email reports with M365 credentials fail after upgrading to DPM 2022 UR2
+### DPM 2022 UR1 email reports with Microsoft 365 credentials fail after upgrading to DPM 2022 UR2

 **Description**: DPM 2022 UR2 adds support for Windows and Basic SMTP authentication methods.
-Basic SMTP authentication will work for M365 and other mail providers who support it.
-But if you are using DPM 2022 UR1 with M365 credentials, your email reports and alerts will start failing since the credentials can’t be read by DPM 2022 UR2.
+Basic SMTP authentication will work for Microsoft 365 and other mail providers who support it.
+But if you are using DPM 2022 UR1 with Microsoft 365 credentials, your email reports and alerts will start failing since the credentials can’t be read by DPM 2022 UR2.

-**Workaround**: Re-configure email credentials for M365 using the Basic authentication type added in DPM 2022 UR2.
+**Workaround**: Re-configure email credentials for Microsoft 365 using the basic authentication type added in DPM 2022 UR2.

 ::: moniker-end